HarryEMartland/blog/_posts/2019-05-31-jekyll-open-links-in-new-tab.markdown

 I found [this](https://keith-mifsud.me/projects/jekyll-target-blank) plugin which does what I want but sadly it is not supported by GitHub.

 Time for some hacking.
 This is by no means a nice solution but the code below does the trick.
-It hooks onto all click events, checks if what has been clicked is an anchor tag then checks if the link is external.
+It hooks onto all click events, checks if what has been clicked is inside an anchor tag then checks if the link on the anchor is external.
 If the link is external it is opened in a new window otherwise the link works as normal.
+Originally I had the code assume that the anchor was the target for the click event however the links at the bottom of this page are icons with spans next to them.
+Checking that the target is inside an anchor using the `closest(tag)` method allows links on images/spans/icons.

 External link checking is done by using the Jekyll `url` and `baseUrl` variable, if it begins with the `url + baseUrl` then it is internal otherwise it is external.
 This was tripped up when running locally as the URL is set to `localhost` however I was using `127.0.0.1` to access the site.